-So, if you have subscribed to services like Amazon Prime, Netflix, Spotify, iTunes, Google, Gaana (including utility bill payments and insurance premiums) using recurring payments on your credit or debit card, then it will not be allowed from 1st October 2021 onwards.
+So, if you have subscribed to services like Amazon Prime, Netflix, Spotify, iTunes, Google, Gaana (including utility bill payments and insurance premiums) using recurring payments on your credit or, then it will not be allowed from 1st October 2021 onwards.
 However, existing subscriptions will also not be cancelled.

 Does it affect all transactions?